taosdata/TDengine/documentation20/en/08.connector/01.java/docs.md

 ### Write data through parameter binding

 Since version 2.1.2.0, TDengine's JDBC-JNI implementation has significantly improved parameter binding support for data write (INSERT) scenarios.
-Data can be written in the following way, avoiding SQL parsing and significantly improving the write performance.(**Note**: parameter binding is not supported in JDBC-restful)
+Data can be written in the following way, avoiding SQL parsing and significantly improving the write performance.(**Note**: parameter binding is not supported in JDBC-RESTful)

 ```java
 Statement stmt = conn.createStatement();